When Should You Hire a Fraud Defense Attorney?

 - Credit card fraud

-While in some state fraud crimes are only classified as misdemeanors and result in small fines, other criminal charges are felonies.
+While in some states, fraud crimes are only classified as misdemeanors and result in small fines, other criminal charges are felonies.
 A felony is a serious offense that can lead to expensive fines and a prison sentence of many years (or possibly a life sentence without parole).

 The federal government also criminalizes certain forms of fraud.
 For example, the federal wire fraud statute makes it a criminal offense to engage in fraud using radio or television communication.
 These federal crimes carry severe penalties depending on the type of fraud committed, including fines and imprisonment.